FMR Volunteer Outings & Stewardship Programs

 • If you'd like to schedule a river-service outing for your class, club, church or company and have 20 people or more in your group please consider a storm drain stenciling outing.

 • If you're a student with service hours to complete, please check out Serve the River.
-Also, if you're interested in an internship, we have none available at this time but future openings will be posted here and announced in Mississippi Messages.

 • If you're a teacher or a service/engagement coordinator, let's see how we can work together.